 Customs and Traditions

-Understanding the culture, customs and traditions of a place are very important, as acting in a manner that can be considered rude or offensive (there) can suddenly turn very friendly natives and guides into some very hostile ones.
+Understanding the culture, customs, and traditions of a place is very important, as acting in a manner that can be considered rude or offensive (there) can suddenly turn very friendly natives and guides into some very hostile ones.
 This can be easily bypassed if you just make an effort to observe the customs since most people consider that to be enough.

 Sometimes what to do and what not to is hard to understand or differentiate between.
-In these cases, the proper (and safe) thing to do would be to ask a native who can understand you and is friendly, since less-friendly people may consider this you questioning their belief in their own customs.
+In these cases, the proper (and safe) thing to do would be to ask a native who can understand you and is friendly, since less-friendly people may consider this you questioning their belief in their own customs is a good travel photography idea.

-A smart thing to do is have a separate notebook ( a proper photographer must carry at least 2 or 3) to write down customs, beliefs, rituals, and mannerisms in, after which you may keep observing the natives to find out more or ask somebody the meanings and proper ways of the customs.
+A smart thing to do is have a separate notebook (a proper photographer must carry at least 2 or 3) to write down customs, beliefs, rituals, and mannerisms in, after which you may keep observing the natives find out more or ask somebody the meanings and proper ways of the customs.

 This is what we feel when we go somewhere new.
 Some of you may be thinking this doesn’t sound appealing, but this feeling- this unique mix of raw apprehension treated with uncontrolled giddiness- only comes once.
 We rarely feel it in our daily lives, and you should take in as much of you can while you’re traveling.